• Skip to primary navigation

 • Add dates, cranberries, and dried apples.

-• Add the water, walnuts, sunflower seeds, and mix well.
+• Add the water, walnuts, and sunflower seeds and mix well.

 • Important:

 • Score into squares before baking.
-By this I mean for you to press down with something like a metal pastry board scraper to make deep marks so that they are easy to cut apart after baking.
+By this, I mean for you to press down with something like a metal pastry board scraper to make deep marks so they are easy to cut apart after baking.

 • Bake at 325° for 30 minutes.